-- (a) Any person or entity designated as a terrorist, one who finances terrorism, or a terrorist organization or group under the applicable United Nations Security Council Resolution or by another jurisdiction or supra-national jurisdiction; - (b) Any organization, association, or group of persons proscribed pursuant to Section 17 of the Human Security Act (HSA) of 2007; or - (e) Any person, organization, association, or group of persons whose property or funds, based on probable cause are subject to seizure and sequestration under Section 39 of the HSA of 2007.
+- (a) Any person or entity designated as a terrorist, one who finances terrorism, or a terrorist organization or group under the applicable United Nations Security Council Resolution or by another jurisdiction or supra-national jurisdiction. or - (b) Any person, organization, association, or group of persons designated under paragraph 3, Section 25 of the Anti-Terrorism Act of 2020 (ATA);2 and, - (c) Any person or entity designated under UNSC Resolutions Nos.
+1718 (2006) and 2231 (2015).3